sea-monkeys/WASImancer/docs/langchainjs-guide.md

 ## Overview

-See `examples/roll-dice-project` for a complete example.
+See this examples:

+- `examples/roll-dice-project`
+- `examples/pizzerias`